Registration and use

 Are applications published for opposition?
 May a third party oppose an application prior to registration, or seek cancellation of a trademark or service mark after registration?
 What are the primary bases of such challenges, and what are the procedures?
 May a brand owner oppose a bad-faith application for its mark in a jurisdiction in which it does not have protection?
 What is the typical range of costs associated with a third-party opposition or cancellation proceeding?

-Japan adopts a post-registration opposition system, and therefore, applications are not published for opposition.
+Japan adopts a post-registration opposition system and, therefore, applications are not published for opposition.
 Any third party may oppose a trademark or service mark only after registration.

-An opposition may be filed with the JPO on the grounds that the trademark or service mark is unregistrable within two months from the publication of the Gazette showing the trademark or service mark.
+An opposition may be filed with the JPO on the grounds that the trademark or service mark is unregistrable within two months from the publication of the Gazette that shows the trademark or service mark.
 The examination of the opposition filing shall be conducted by documentary examination.
 In addition, any party may seek invalidation or cancellation of the registration of a trademark or service mark with the JPO.
 The primary bases of opposition or invalidation include:

 - that a mark is generic or descriptive;